Divorce is a complex process with a host of potential obstacles. One major point of contention in nearly every case is property division.

 Separate property is usually awarded to the party that initially obtained it, with three exceptions:

-- Premarital property has been commingled with marital property;
+- Premarital property has been commingled with the marital property;

 - One spouse has augmented, maintained, or protected the other spouse’s separate property (also called the contribution theory); and/or

 Commingling Marital Property